Legal NoticesDownload this as a PDF

 ASPL uses Secure Trading Limited (Secure Trading) to handle card payments, who are audited by the Payment Card Industry Security Standards Council (PCI-SSC).
 In the case of a Pay By Instalment Arrangement (and only when specifically arranged as such under our Terms & Conditions of Sale), ASPL only acquires an authorised token from the card payment processor for use in recurring payments – your full card details are still only held with Secure Trading.

-ASPL uses Mythic Beasts Limited and OVH.co.uk to provide main and backup server provision, respectively, for our CloudConnect Service, under licence with and operated by Acorah Software Products Limited.
+ASPL uses Mythic Beasts Limited and Bytemark Limited to provide main and backup server provision, respectively, for our CloudConnect Service, under licence with and operated by Acorah Software Products Limited.

 2.8 In the case of visitors identified by our website analytics as using business IP addresses, we may also use publicly available information on those businesses to contact them and offer further aid in reviewing and purchasing TaxCalc products.
 This does not apply to personal customers or consumers, only businesses and practices registered with Companies House.

-2.10 You should be aware that there are very limited instances under law in which we may be required to disclose the personal data of our customers.
+2.11 You should be aware that there are very limited instances under law in which we may be required to disclose the personal data of our customers.
 If such an instance arises, we shall only release that personal data as required by law.
+These actions in regard to personal data are performed on the lawful basis of legal obligation as described in the GDPR.

-2.11 As a recognised Gold Partner with Microsoft, you should be aware that there are very limited instances under our contract where we are required to disclose if, during the course of our business, it is discovered that a customer is violating a Microsoft licence agreement or does not have sufficient Microsoft licences.
+2.12 As a recognised Gold Partner with Microsoft, you should be aware that there are very limited instances under our contract where we are required to disclose if, during the course of our business, it is discovered that a customer is violating a Microsoft licence agreement or does not have sufficient Microsoft licences.
+These actions in regard to personal data are performed on the lawful basis of contract as described in the GDPR.

 3 SOFTWARE DATA